 - The climax of Hot Fuzz is in a model of the town (including an infamous weaponizing of it).

-Zoolander: How can we be expected to teach children to learn how to read, if they can't even fit inside the building?
+Derek Zoolander: What is this, a center for ants?
+How can we expect to teach children to learn how to read if they can't even fit inside the building?!.

 - In Black Adder Goes Forth Melchett and Darling show George a model of the stretch of ground that has been captured in the latest battle.
 It turns out that the model is on a scale of 1:1, so the actual gain is only a few square feet.
 Closer examination reveals that it's not even a model — it's the actual square of turf.